-The Royal Society and the Royal Academy of Engineering are undertaking a statistical (bibliometric) assessment of the quantity of published, peer reviewed research in the field of shale gas extraction since 2012.
+The Royal Society and the Royal Academy of Engineering are undertaking a statistical (bibliometric) assessment of the quantity of published, peer reviewed research in the field of shale gas extraction between 2012 and 2018.
 This study is not a review of the Royal Society and Royal Academy of Engineering’s 2012 report on shale gas extraction.

 The project will focus on the amount of research carried out in the following areas:

 - Fracturing fluid: composition, treatment, storage & disposal

 - Governance & regulation

 The study will identify the extent to which research in these topic areas has been carried out since 2012.

 The Steering Group convened a workshop in October to consider and sense check the initial results from the bibliometric analysis of research and views were sought from a wide range of individuals from academia, industry, government, regulators and NGOs.